bedroom inspiration

 Bunks vs. Lofts.
 Which is right for you?

-It’s easy to understand why kids wish for bunk beds for their next room makeover.
+It’s easy to understand why so many kids want bunk beds for their next room makeover.
 What’s better than climbing up to your own private space where others are not allowed?
-Or, how cool is it to recreate the same sleeping arrangements that they had at summer camp?
-We understand why parents search for "bunk beds" first when it's time to makeover their big kid's rooms.
+And how cool is it to recreate the same sleeping arrangements that they had at summer camp?
+We understand why parents search for bunk beds for kids first when it's time for a big kid room makeover.

 Bunks or Lofts?
 Let's Discuss Bunk Beds

 Sleeping more than two is also easy with larger bunk beds made for three, four or more.
-Beds decide as l-shaped configurations or corner bunk beds help maximize space and fit nicely into room corners.
-It sleeps three with ample space underneath for desks, hanging or storage.
-Or stack your beds up high if you have taller ceilings and a smaller, more narrow room footprint.
-There are many ways to sleep more than two in a room, look for triple or quadruple bunks.
+L-shaped bunk beds or corner bunk beds help maximize space and fit nicely into room corners.
+These beds sleep three with ample space underneath for desks, hangouts, or storage.
+Or you can stack your beds up high if you have taller ceilings and a smaller, narrower room footprint.
+There are many ways to sleep more than two in a room, like triple or quadruple bunk beds.

 triple bunk bed

-You can add additional bunk bed storage or even add a third bunk trundle bed to add more sleeping space.
-Shop bunk beds with under-bed storage or trundles.
-Lastly, with bunk beds, you can choose to dress up and accessorize your bunk with curtains and slides – something Maxtrix specializes in!
-Shop all bunk beds with slidesbunk bed with slide
+You can add additional bunk bed storage or even add a trundle bed to add more sleeping space.
+Bunk beds with trundles or storage underneath the bed are a great way to make the most of your space.
+Lastly, with bunk beds, you can choose to dress up and accessorize with curtains and slides for bunk beds – something Maxtrix specializes in.
+Shop all bunk beds with slides.

 Bunks or Lofts?
 Let's Discuss Loft Beds

-A mid loft, which works well to add lots of storage underneath.
+A mid loft works well to add lots of storage underneath.

 mid height loft bed with desk and bookcase

-Or, high lofts which leaves plenty of space to add desks or additional storage under the bed.
-With our new XL and Queen size loft beds, even high school and college students find our tall study lofts to be the perfect size.queen loft bed
+High lofts leave plenty of space to add desks or additional storage under the bed.
+With our new XL and Queen size loft beds, even high school and college students find our tall study loft beds with desks to be the perfect size.

 Products in collection